inspire-eu-validation/view-service/iso-19128/README.md

 ## Tests

 This Conformance Class contains the following tests.
-The "scenario" column of the test table below indicates if the tests are to be applied in service metadata validation scenarios 1, 2 or all (see above).
+The "scenario" column of the test table below indicates if the tests are applied in scenarios 1, 2 or all (see above).

+The "type" column indicates whether a test is automated, manual, automated/manual or none.
+Tests that are manual or automated/manual require extra checks from the tester to decide if the view service satisfy the specific requirement.

 The tests with a prefix "WMS" refer to the ATS included in the [OGC WMS 1.3.0 specification](#ref_WMS) (Annex A).